arun1645/git-github-assignment/README.md

 ## About Me

 My name is Arun Sharma.
-I am learning how to track code using Git and push code to GistHub.
+I am learning how to track code using Git and push code to GitHub.

 ## Commands I Practiced